kilari-raja/CSV-anomaly-detector/CONTRIBUTING.md

 	git push origin <topic-branch-name>

-7) Open a Pull Request with a clear title and description.
+7) <a href= "https://help.github.com/articles/using-pull-requests/">Open a Pull Request </a> with a clear title and description.